Samu-sama/Test-Example/README.md

 # Test-Example
-This is jsut a sample with a typo that we can fix.
+This is just a sample with a typo that we can fix.